oracle/weblogic-kubernetes-operator/documentation/staging/content/prerequisites/cloud-providers.md

 In accordance with these policies, the operator and WebLogic Server are supported on Oracle Cloud Infrastructure using *Oracle Container Engine for Kubernetes*, or in a cluster running *Oracle Linux Container Services for use with Kubernetes* on OCI Compute, and on "Authorized Cloud Environments".

+### Oracle Linux Cloud Native Environment (OLCNE)

+[Oracle Linux Cloud Native Environment](https://docs.oracle.com/en/operating-systems/olcne/) is a fully integrated suite for the development and management of cloud-native applications.
+Based on Open Container Initiative (OCI) and Cloud Native Computing Foundation (CNCF) standards, Oracle Linux Cloud Native Environment delivers a simplified framework for installations, updates, upgrades, and configuration of key features for orchestrating microservices.

+WebLogic Server and the WebLogic Kubernetes Operator are certified and supported on Oracle Linux Cloud Native Environment.
+Operator 2.6.0 provides certified support of OLCNE 1.1 with Kubernetes 1.17.0.

 ### Microsoft Azure Kubernetes Service